valentina-s/mobility-index/README.md

 * Reorganize the Geopandas Tutorial
    * fork  https://github.com/valentina-s/mobility-index
-   * git clone fork_name
+   * git clone fork_address
    * move all notebooks to a notebook folder
-   * create a mobility_index folder which will store all the code.
+   * create a mobility_index folder which will store all the code
    * create a tests folder under mobility_index which stores the tests